matteodelabre/saxophone/README.md

 $ npm install --save saxophone
 ```

-## Benchmarks
+## Benchmark

-These are the benchmarks results as run on a Intel® Core™ i7-7500U processor (2.70GHz, 2 physical cores with 2 logical cores each).
+This benchmark compares the performance of four of the most popular SAX parsers against Saxophone’s performance while parsing a 21 KB document.
+Below are the results when run on a Intel® Core™ i7-7500U processor (2.70GHz, 2 physical cores with 2 logical cores each).

 | Library            | Operations per second (higher is better) |
 |--------------------|-----------------------------------------:|